If you feel left behind in life, let me let you in on a few ways to deal with it. Feeling left behind is not a nice feeling, but I’ve been there…

 A work opportunity came my way I normally would’ve said no to.
 I said yes and was excited to work on the project.
 It brightened up my month and gave me some time to think about what I want to do in the future, and why I was feeling like this.
 It got me away from my desk and back out into the world.

 Say yes to something you wouldn’t normally, and even if nothing else comes of it, you’ll know not to say yes in the future, but at least you gave it another go.
+If you need a bit of a pep talk, then check out this list of trying new things quotes to give you that push.

 2. Pinpoint the problem